Creating a Digital Twin Adapter

 { "time": "<timestamp>", "temp": 65, "hum": 55 }

-This example uses JQ:
+This example uses a JQ expression:

-{ "temperature": .temp, "humidity": .hum, "timeObserved": .time }
+{ "temperature": ".temp", "humidity": ".hum", "timeObserved": ".time" }

 Transformed output result: